Skip to main content

 • A deployment failed and you’ve fixed the underlying issue

-Clicking Redeploy opens the deploy form pre-populated with the container’s current config.
-You can change the Git tag, SSH keys (for debug containers), or other settings before submitting.
+The modal opens pre-populated with the container’s current config.
+You can change settings before submitting.
+The redeployment uses the same blue-green strategy.

 Deleting a container